ted-dunstone/PyLightPlug/docs/Development.rst

 Introduction
 ------------

-.. [#metaclass_link] The following has a good decription of a metaclass plugin implemtation http://effbot.org/zone/metaclass-plugins.htm
-The plugin framework use a  metaclass plugins pattern to achieve a lightweight extensible plugin (See [#metaclass_link]_).

 There are many ways of developing plugin systems, and every project has different requirements.
 Some requirements however that are universal (particluarly for Scientific apps) include: